lucianor8775/sep10-freedom-project/blog/entry04.md

 #### 2/24/25

 ### Content
-I have decided to use A-frame, because i like the fact that it is used in a lot of things like VR , another reason that i ike it is because i find the animation and style very interesting. one way that i tinkered with A-frame was by creating a forest with a cabin. i used the original code to guide my future code by analyzing it and learning from it. i tried to play around with coding to see what i would like and i eventually ended up with a forest and a cabin.
+I have decided to use A-frame, because i like the fact that it is used in a lot of things like VR, another reason that i have decided to use A-frame is because i find the animation and style very interesting. one way that i tinkered with A-frame was by creating a forest with a cabin. i used the original code to guide my code by analyzing it and learning from it. i tried to play around with coding to see what i would like and i eventually ended up with a forest and a cabin.

 ### Sources
 a few sources that helped me learn were [A-frame](https://aframe.io/) and [youtube](https://www.youtube.com/) The **A-frame website** helped me learn by giving me starter code and an introduction to A-frame. youtube helped me by explaining the code and by teaching me how to create certain things.